naeri-kailash/passport-sodium-demo/README.md

 # Express server with Passport local auth

 This demonstrates a fairly minimal username/password auth, making use of libsodium/Argon2i password hashing.
 There's also a tiny API to show how JWT might be used to secure it.
-Finally, HTTPS is enforced.

 ## Install